-When we think of making disciples, we usually think about one-to-one evangelism and discipling—sharing a tract perhaps, or going through a weekly evangelistic Bible study with a friend over coffee.
-We might also think of reading a good book on biblical doctrine or on some aspect of the Christian life with a fellow church member.
+When we think of making disciples, we usually think about one-to-one evangelism and discipling.
+Perhaps, sharing a tract, or going through a weekly evangelistic Bible study with a friend over coffee.
+We might also think of reading a good book on biblical doctrine or on the Christian life.
 Or maybe it’s a small group setting where we help newer believers cut their teeth on the basics of reading and applying the Bible.
 Of course, all those things are excellent ways to make and grow disciples of Jesus.

 But have you ever considered how public preaching fits into the task of making disciples?

 Preaching is actually one of the main ways we make and encourage followers of Jesus.
 After all, to be a disciple of Jesus is to be one who learns from Him (Matt 11:28-30).
 And where do we learn of Christ, if not from the public exposition of Scripture?
 Remember Jesus’ Great Commission: we make disciples by baptizing them in God’s triune name and teaching them to observe all that Jesus commanded (Matt 28:18-20).
 The public teaching ministry of the church is the broadest and most corporate way that we make disciples.
 It’s where we expound all of God’s Word to all people.
 We call them all to ongoing repentance and faith.